 PyNIO

-PyNIO is a Python package that allows read and/or write access to a variety of data formats using an interface modelled on netCDF.
+PyNIO is a Python package that allows read and/or write access to a variety of data formats using an interface modeled on netCDF.
 PyNIO is composed of a C library called libnio along with a Python module based on and with an interface similar to the Scientific.IO.NetCDF module written by Konrad Hinsen.
 The C library contains the same data I/O code used in NCL, a scripting language developed for analysis and visualization of geo-scientific data.
 Currently supported formats include:

 More detailed information about PyNIO's support for these formats is available at Data Formats Supported by the PyNIO module.